Pipiganj

+The town bears its name after William C. Peppe who was the estate manager, and later on, owner of Birdpore estate (now in Siddharthnagar district).

 Economy

 The economy of Peppeganj is well developed due to good market and well developed businesses.
 There are more than 1000 shops having the average of 3 employees each.

-Peppeganj station is located on the broad gaze to main line between Gorakhpur Junction railway station via Barhni, Gonda Junction railway station.
+Peppeganj railway station is located on the broad gaze to main line between Gorakhpur Junction railway station via Barhni, Gonda.